AeloveRim/TahrovinGrit/README.md

 Rather than spell books, your main way to acquire new spells will be through Spell Forging.
 To do so, you must first read the Spellforge book in your inventory.
 Let the spell library initialize, it will then display a menu.
 Pick the "Conjure Forge" option to learn the spell and close the menu.

-To get started as a mage, I recommend doing the following :
+If you want to start the game as a mage right away, I recommend doing the following :
 - Increase your magicka by picking the Mage, Lady or Atronach standing stones, otherwise you'll lack the magicka to even forge novice spells at first.
 As a more temporary measure, Julianos' shrine can also help.
 Note that Altmer already start with an extra 50 magicka and may not necessarily need to do that.
 - Increase one of your racial magic skills to at least 20 at Sera the Trainer if possible.
 You should have enough gold and TP to raise a skill from 10 to 20 right away.
 This will allow you to learn a novice spell through Spellforge immediately.
-If you don't have any racial magic skills or you'd rather use a different skill, you'll have to skip this for now.
+If you don't have any racial magic skills or you'd rather use a different skill, you'll have to skip the rest of this process and instead save your gold to buy a spell book at a merchant.

 Cast the "Conjure Spellforge" spell on the ground to summon the forge and select the bottom node to access the forge's main functions.
 Select the Resin Experimentation option.
 ![SpellforgeMain](img/SpellforgeMain.jpeg)